 A basic rope with plastic or wooden handles is very cheap.
 I recommend you spend just a few more pounds, and get one with a jump counter.
 This will help you keep track, and might just lead you to trying to beat that previous personal best.

-Check out this listing page at amazon.co.uk, which has several different skipping rope options.
+Check out this listing page at amazon.co.uk, for the best-selling skipping rope option.

 #4 – Porta-Gym (Bodyweight)